FAQ - ILLINOIS

 Why does ARCannabis Clinic require records?

 ARCC engages in 100% white-hat practices and we understand how important it is for patients get not only get legal, but to stay legal.
 There is no "corner-cutting" going on at ARCC.
 We require outside records because that is what the law says needs to be done.
 Unlike other places who do not require records and will "make a new diagnosis" for you and signs your certification, ARCC does not do that.
 These cut-rate providers will have to face the State Medical Board and other state authorities and will need to explain themselves and thus risking the status of your card.
 It is not legal, nor ethical, for a physician to blindly certify or "rubber-stamp" a diagnosis for the purpose of certifying a patient for medical marijuana.
 ARCC requires medical records to be collected prior to releasing a signed certification.
-However, you can still have a consultation with our doctors before having your records in hand -- we will get the records after your visit.

 How long will tele-health visits be allowed to get a marijuana certification?